Froxzen/collab-ai/README.md

 # Collab AI
-This project is an AI document editor built with Next.js, React, and OpenAI.
+This project is an AI document editor built with Next.js, React,PostgreSQL and OpenAI.
 It allows users to create, edit, and manage documents with the help of AI-powered suggestions.

 ## Getting Started
 1. Clone the repository: